swiftlang/swift-evolution/proposals/XXXX-unsaferawpointer.md

 ptrToSomeType.initialize(with: SomeType())
 ```

-The semantics of initializing memory with a typed pointer are different than initializing with a raw pointer.
-We say that typed pointer initialization "binds" the allocated memory to that type.
-If memory is bound to a
+The semantics of initializing memory with a typed pointer are
+different than initializing with a raw pointer.
+We say that typed
+pointer initialization "binds" the allocated memory to that type (raw
+pointer initialization does *not* bind memory to that type).
+If memory
-type, it is illegal for the program to access the same allocated
+is bound to a type, it is illegal for the program to access the same
-memory as an unrelated type.
-Consequently, this should only be done
+allocated memory as an unrelated type.
+Consequently, this should only
-when the programmer has control over allocation and deallocation
+be done when the programmer has control over allocation and
-of that memory and thus can guarantee that the memory is never
+deallocation of that memory and thus can guarantee that the memory is
-initialized to an unrelated type.
+never initialized to an unrelated type.

 The sequence shown below binds allocated memory to type `T` in two
 places.
 The sequence is valid because the bound memory is never